Control of uniflagellar soft robots at low Reynolds number using buckling instability: Control

 from which we can calculate their corresponding $\beta$ and $l$ via

-however, $\beta$, the angle corresponding to $t_H$ and $t_L$, is not necessarily equal to $\beta_d$ and is not controllable either independent of other parameters once $t_H$ and $t_L$ are determined; the same statement is true for $l$ and $l_d$.
-The remaining control parameter in \eqref{ctrl_input}, $t_\text{app}$, must be chosen such that $l$ and $\beta$ are as close as possible to $l_d$ and $\beta_d$, respectively.
+However, $\beta$, the angle corresponding to $t_H$ and $t_L$, is not necessarily equal to $\beta_d$, and is not controllable either independent of other parameters, once $t_H$ and $t_L$ are determined; the same statement is true for $l$ and $l_d$.
+The remaining control parameter in Eqn.~(\ref{ctrl_input}), $t_\text{app}$, must be chosen such that $l$ and $\beta$ are as close as possible to $l_d$ and $\beta_d$, respectively.
 This problem can be formulated as an optimization problem where some $\hat{l}$ and $\hat{\beta}$ that provide a trajectory as close as possible to the desired one are calculated.
 However, here, by exploiting an important property of the flagellum actuator, its periodic orientation, we only compromise on the value of $l_d$.
 Note that the orientation of the robot during its linear motion has a period of $60/\omega_L$ seconds ($\omega_L$ is in rpm units), that is

 On the other hand, the robot travels a distance of $60v_{\omega_L}/\omega_L$ during one period, where $v_{\omega_L}$ is the linear velocity when $\omega_L$ is applied.
-This is a very small distance compared with the size of the robot; for instance, for the parameters considered in this work, it is about 4 mm while the length of the flagellum is 20 cm.
-Taking into account these considerations, we choose the following $t_\text{app}$
+This is a very small distance compared to the size of the robot; for instance, for the parameters considered in this work, this distance is about 4 mm while the length of the flagellum is 200 mm.
+Taking into account these properties of the system, we choose the following $t_\text{app}$

-The first term in \eqref{t_app_1} guarantees that the robot will be able to follow $\beta_d$ accurately while the second term (the $\text{arg}\min$ expression) guarantees that $l_d$ is reproduced as close as possible.
-The solution to \eqref{t_app_1} is
+The first term in Eqn.~(\ref{t_app_1}) guarantees that the robot will be able to follow $\beta_d$ accurately, while the second term (the $\text{arg}\min$ expression) guarantees that $l_d$ is reproduced as close as possible.
+The solution to Eqn.~(\ref{t_app_1}) is

 where ``round" implies rounding to the nearest integer.
-This approximation leads to the maximum error of $30v_{\omega_L}/\omega_L$ in following $l_d$ which is very negligible; for instance, it is 2 mm (compare with the length of the flagellum which is 20 cm) at $\omega_L= 3$ rpm (the value chosen in our work) .
+This approximation leads to the maximum error of $30v_{\omega_L}/\omega_L$ in following $l_d$ which is very negligible; for instance, it is 2 mm (compare with the length of the flagellum which is 200 mm) at $\omega_L= 3$ rpm (the value chosen in our work).

 The control algorithm $\Omega(t_f, {\bf s}(t))$ based on the results of this section is provided in Algorithm \ref{Algo}.
 The time used in this algorithm, $t$, is the universal clock, therefore, after each time step, we have $t \gets t+\delta t$.
 The algorithm first initializes the angular velocity of the first $k$ time steps to $\omega_L$ to allow sufficient time from the initial non-linearity associated with starting from the static state.
 Then it checks whether all the elements of ${\bf s}(t)$ are non-empty, and if this is true, it proceeds to check whether the assumption of linear trajectory is valid, since otherwise, the results provided in this section and section \ref{inverse} do not hold anymore.
 If the algorithm passes all these tests, it calculates the future angular velocities and stores them in $\omega(t_f)$.
 Note that here we are assuming that the algorithm does not erase any of its information over the sequence of time steps.
 For instance, if there is incoming information of ${\bf p}_{1:2}$ while the robot is turning (${\cal L}(a_{1:4}) > \delta_l$), it stores ${\bf p}_{1:2}$ and will use it as soon as other conditions hold as well.
 The same is true for the parameter $j$ in the algorithm.
 Finally, if the condition $\omega(t+\delta t)= \emptyset$ is satisfied at time $t$, it sets $\omega(t+\delta t)= 0$ to stop the robot ($\emptyset$ is the empty set).